openwisp/openwisp-network-topology/README.rst

   - if OpenWISP Monitoring is enabled, the device checks are triggered (e.g.: ping)

-- if OpenWISP Monitoring is enabled, the system can automatically create topology for the WiFi Mesh(es) present in the network using the monitoring data.
+- if OpenWISP Monitoring is enabled, the system can automatically create topology for the WiFi Mesh (802.11s) interfaces using the monitoring data provided by the agent.
   You can enable this by setting `OPENWISP_NETWORK_TOPOLOGY_WIFI_MESH_INTEGRATION
   <#openwisp_network_topology_wifi_mesh_integration>`_ to ``True``.